A Q&A with illustrator Tess Smith-Roberts

 I like the bright colours of fruit and how easy they are to draw!

-You have an exhibition at The Bee's Knees Gallery in Tokyo?
+Can you tell us about your exhibition at The Bee's Knees Gallery in Tokyo?

 How did Olive spend Valentine’s Day this year?